Will-I-Am-7/SnakeGame/README.md

 # SnakeGame
-Basic snake game that will make use of a a arraylist structure.
+Basic snake game written in Java

 Play using the WASD or Arrow keys.
 The 'P' button is used to pause the game.